 The price-comparison widget below gathers the latest and best prices on the AirPods Pro from the major retailers so you can be sure not to miss out on any deals.

 You'll see that currently most resellers have £30 off the price of the AirPods Pro.
-However, we have spotted an excellent deal at Appliances Direct, which has the AirPods Pro for just £199.97.
-That's £50 off the usual price!
+However, we've spotted an excellent deal at Appliances Direct, which has the AirPods Pro for just £199.97.
+That's nearly £50 off the usual price!

 AirPods Pro (normally £249)